How To Show Tables In Mysql

 • Database as Code (IaC): Increasingly, database schemas and table definitions are being managed as code, using tools like Terraform or Flyway.
 This allows for version control, automated deployments, and greater consistency across environments.
 In this context, understanding table structures programmatically becomes even more important.

 • Cloud Databases: Cloud-based MySQL offerings, such as Amazon RDS and Google Cloud SQL, provide enhanced management features, including graphical interfaces for browsing and managing tables.
-However, even with these GUI tools, knowing how to use SHOW TABLES and other SQL commands is essential for scripting and automation.
+Still, even with these GUI tools, knowing how to use SHOW TABLES and other SQL commands is essential for scripting and automation.

 • Data Governance and Compliance: With increasing emphasis on data privacy and compliance regulations, understanding the structure and purpose of tables is crucial for implementing data governance policies.
 Tools for data cataloging and lineage often rely on metadata extracted from the information schema, making the ability to query table information programmatically highly valuable.